Coles County FFA students visit Farm Progress Show in Decatur

 “But also being able to learn opportunities in agriculture,” Chloe said.
 “Since I want to do early ag education and horticulture.”

+At the end of the day, Kyle Miller, Mattoon High School junior, was impressed by the amount of agriculture opportunities.
+"I got to meet a lot of new people," he said.
+"I got a lot of free stuff to, so that makes everything better."

+The students walked away with several give-away items from various vendors, including hats, books and a bucket.

-This year was the first visit to the Farm Progress Show for Chloe and Ava.
+This year was the first visit to the Farm Progress Show for several high school students.
 Another challenge the two took on was driving a tractor simulator.
 “And I got a 100,” Ava said.
 “But I kept restarting it.”